 Moldovans can travel to the Schengen countries for short tourism, leisure or business trips and are granted entry just by producing their current passport at the border.

-From 2021 onwards, visitors from countries with visa waiver agreements with the EU —including Moldovans— will be required to carry an additional requisite in order to be granted entry to the Schengen Area.
+From late 2022 onwards, visitors from countries with visa waiver agreements with the EU —including Moldovans— will be required to carry an additional requisite in order to be granted entry to the Schengen Area.
 Moldovans traveling to a Schengen country will have to register online for an ETIAS travel authorization before their departure.

 The new mandatory travel permit for the EU is known as the European Travel Information and Authorization System (ETIAS), and is currently under development alongside other systems such as the Entry Exit System (EES).